QUVA-Lab/artemis/README.md

 multiply_3_numbers.browse()  # Open a UI to browse through all experiments and results.
 ```

-### An easy-to-use system for making live plots, to monitor variables in a running experiment.
+### A [dbplot function](https://artemis-ml.readthedocs.io/en/latest/plotting.html), for making live "debug" plots of numeric data on the fly.

 e.g.
 ```